wdcqc/WaveFunctionDiffusion/README.md

 __Q: This will replace game level designing jobs and make everyone jobless!!!!🤬🤬🤬__

-A: I apologize in such cases as I never knew there existed that kind of jobs, sounds like the best job ever created in human history lmao
+A: While I really don't think this thing'd be able to do it, at this point we should probably stop doing jobs and wait for our AI overlords to overtake us all

 __Q: Can this algorithm solve sudoku?__

 A: You should do it yourself.
-It's not that hard.
+It's a game.